 Tim Lee is a musician/author/publisher with over 40 years experience in the music business.
 His work has garnered awards from the Jackson (Mississippi) Independent Music Week and the Mississippi Institute of Arts and Letters.
 His memoir about his days as a touring musician in the 1980s (I Saw a Dozen Faces … and I Rocked Them All: Diary of a Never Was) is now available from Cool Dog Sound.

-Lee lives in Water Valley, MS, with his wife/band mate, Susan Bauer Lee, and their aged long-haired rescue basset hound, Sonny Boy.
+Lee lives in Water Valley, MS, with his wife/band mate, Susan Bauer Lee.
+The two perform professionally as the rock duo, Bark.

 Jim Dees is the author of The Statue and the Fury, which won the 2017 Independent Publishers Association’s Bronze award for best non-fiction in the South.
 The book was also nominated for the “Best Nonfiction Book of the Year” by the Mississippi Institute of Arts and Letters.
 Dees has hosted The Thacker Mountain Radio Hour since Fall 2000.